-Sql is very powerful language to query, insert, delete, modify data.
-Recents years the IT industry have developed some alternative ways to store and retrieve data.
+SQL is a very powerful language to query, insert, delete, modify data.
+In recent years the IT industry has developed some alternative ways to store and retrieve data.
 NoSQL type database servers become very popular.
-MongoDb is an NoSQL database server to store and retrieve data.
-In this tutorial we will look how to install MongoDB on Linux and distributions like Ubuntu, Debian, CentOS, Fedora, RedHat.
+MongoDB is a NoSQL database server to store and retrieve data.
+In this tutorial, we will look at how to install MongoDB on Linux and distributions like Ubuntu, Debian, CentOS, Fedora, RedHat.

 Fedora, CentOS, RedHat

 yum or DNF package managers to install MongoDB.
 Alternatively, we can download the installation package from the MongoDB website.

 apt package manager

 After the installation, we need to start the MongoDB service which is named

 mongod .
 The first step is checking the